Otway Climate Emergency Action Network

 Please feel free to watch, share or use parts of our film to help spread the word about destructive Seismic Testing.
 Crediting OCEAN and Jackson Hayat films.

 Write to state and federal energy and environment ministers to express your concern.
-Letter templates will be available soon.

 OCEAN Contact Details:

 enroute to King Island waters.

 Geelong, VIC, Sunday August 15, 1:30 AEST - Today a group of activists were